 “Fostering isn’t a lifetime commitment.
 It’s a commitment to save a LIFE.”

-Hi!
-I’m Kellie, Fostering Director at Hoof Woof and Meow Animal Rescue.
-I’m very excited that you’re interested in making the commitment to become a foster.
-Hundreds of dogs come across my desk each month and I wish I could save every single one.
+HWMAR is very excited that you’re interested in making the commitment to become a foster.
+There are thousands of dogs out there looking for homes.
 Unfortunately, we can only save dogs when we know that we have a place for them to stay while we work hard to find them a forever home.

 Your commitment to fostering one animal will usually range from 10 days to 3 months but will have a lasting impact on that animal, and you, for years to come.

-If you’re ready to make the commitment then complete the Foster Application and I’ll be in touch shortly to do a phone interview and give you more information about us and our process.
+If you’re ready to make the commitment then complete the Foster Application and our Foster Coordinator will be in touch shortly to do a phone interview and give you more information about us and our process.

-If you’re on the fence but are seriously considering fostering, I’d urge you to fill out the Foster Application and then you and I can discuss your concerns and dig deeper into the type of animal you’d be willing to save and much more.
+If you’re on the fence but are seriously considering fostering, I’d urge you to fill out the Foster Application and then we can discuss your concerns and dig deeper into the type of animal you’d be willing to save and much more.

 We require fosters to commit to the animal they have until the animal is adopted into their forever home.
 That can be as little as 10 days or as long as several months.